 If we only focused our hunt on IP addresses, this effort would have failed.
 This is because, as we mentioned earlier, the IPs were changing frequently.

-But due to the automation and guidance from Scirius Security Platform, the initial discovery was quite easy.
+But due to the automation and guidance from Stamus NDR, the initial discovery was quite easy.

 This discovery triggered an internal investigation that resulted in a simple explanation - a group of engineers had grown frustrated with the complex process of requesting and deploying new services, and they had installed their own “ShadowIT”.
 Specifically, they temporarily spun up an encrypted proxy service which bypassed the established organizational infrastructure and hence allowed them to download and install any software they wished.